 a bit about me:

-My scientific journalism disseminates dense scientific and medical research to a lay audience.
-I strive to provide adults with comprehensive research that helps them care for their children with autism.
+I contribute freelance articles to several publications focused on disability.
+As an autistic woman, I offer my own experiences and insights into navigating a world that caters to neurotypical people.
+I also write scientific articles which disseminate dense scientific and medical research to a lay audience.
+I strive to provide adults with comprehensive research that helps them care for their autistic children.

 I advocate for accessible mental healthcare, patient-led treatment, and opportunities for creative expression while healing.
 I believe that complementary therapies such as mindfulness mediation, yoga, art therapy, and creative movement can enhance traditional mental health care.